tuvllms/tuvllms.github.io/_pages/about.md

 - <span class="font-weight-bold">Instruction tuning:</span> enhancing LLMs' instruction-following capabilities
 - <span class="font-weight-bold">Parameter-efficient transfer learning:</span> efficiently transferring knowledge across tasks, languages, and modalities
 - <span class="font-weight-bold">Advanced planning and reasoning:</span> improving LLMs' ability to solve complex reasoning problems
-- <span class="font-weight-bold">Long-context modeling:</span> designing efficient model architectures for long sequences
+- <span class="font-weight-bold">Long-context modeling:</span> designing efficient model architectures for long sequences.

 {% details For prospective PhD students %}
 <p>
-If you are interested in doing a PhD at <a href='https://cs.vt.edu'>Virginia Tech</a> and joining my lab, please <a href='https://applyto.graduateschool.vt.edu/apply'>apply</a> to the Virginia Tech Graduate School and list me as a potential advisor.
+If you are interested in joining my lab at <a href='https://cs.vt.edu'>Virginia Tech</a>, please <a href='https://applyto.graduateschool.vt.edu/apply'>apply</a> to the Virginia Tech Graduate School and list me as a potential advisor.
 Please also check out the <a href='https://cs.vt.edu/Graduate/ApplicationDeadlines.html'>application deadlines</a> and <a href='https://website.cs.vt.edu/Graduate/Prospective.html'>information for prospective students</a>.
+I plan to recruit one or two new PhD students for Fall 2025.
 </p>
 {% enddetails %}